 Welsummers are what typically comes to mind when one thinks “rooster”.
-In fact, it is speculated, because of their amazingly close resemblance, that the Corn-Flakes rooster is a Welsummer…
+In fact, it is speculated, because of their amazingly close resemblance, that the Corn-Flakes rooster is non other than a Welsummer…

 Welsummers originated in Netherland, specifically in Welsum, a dutch village.
 This is where the breed got its name.

-The most common color, that the breed comes in, is Partridge (which greatly resembles that of Red Jungle fowl).
+The most common Welsummer color variation is Partridge (which greatly resembles that of Red Jungle fowl).
 However, two other varieties are recognized: Golden Duckwing and Silver Duckwing.
-The Duckwing variety bears a strong resemblance to silver Dorking chickens.
+The Duckwing varieties bear a strong resemblance to silver Dorking chickens.
 However, Welsummers have 4 toes and yellow legs (unlike Dorkings).
-All Welsummers have clean (non-feathered) yellow shanks and feet and have brown, orange, red and/or gold colored eyes.
+All Welsummers have clean (non-feathered) shanks and feet and have brown, orange, red and/or gold colored eyes.

 This breed is medium weight.
 A Standard Welsummer rooster will weigh ~7-8 pounds and a Standard Welsummer hens will weigh ~4-6 pounds.
 However, bantam (miniature) variations are available.
 A bantam Welsummer rooster will weigh ~34 ounces and a bantam Welsummer hen will weigh ~30 ounces.

 Welsummers are fairly hardy except roosters have large, pointed, single combs.
-For this reason, they are prone to frost-bite on their combs in below-freezing temperatures.
+For this reason, they are prone to frost-bite on their combs in below-freezing temperatures (you can read about chickens in the cold here: How Cold is to Cold for Chickens?).
 However, the hens have fairly small combs which makes hens less susceptible.

-Wesummer hens lay ~180 eggs per year.
-Although this is a decant amount, Welsummers are known to be seasonal layers and do not lay well through colder seasons (unlike Faverolles).
-Welsummers lay beautiful Burgundy/reddish-brown eggs.
-The eggs are also commonly mottled/speckled.
-This gives them a unique, colorful appearance.
-However, Welsummer chickens are not just superb egg-layers, they are also known for their meat quality.
+Wesummer hens lay ~180 eggs per year, which makes them rather productive egg layers.
+However, Welsummers are known to be seasonal layers and do not lay well through colder seasons (unlike Faverolles).
+Welsummers also lay beautiful Burgundy/reddish-brown eggs that commonly mottled/speckled.
+This gives Welsummer eggs a unique, colorful appearance.
+Welsummer chickens are not just superb egg-layers, they known for their meat quality as well.

 Welsummers generally are very easy-going and have mellow temperaments.
-Additionally, they are generally very good with being handled.
+Additionally, they are generally good with handling.
 However, since Welsummers are generally submissive, they may get bullied/picked on when placed in large flocks or with other, bigger breeds.

-Welsummers bear confinement fairly well.
-However, at the same time, they are productive foragers and enjoy roaming
+Welsummers bear confinement fairly well (they are less prone to boredom issues than many other breeds).
+However, at the same time, they are productive foragers and enjoy roaming.

 The Welsummer is reputably a very intelligent breed.
 I have experienced this by a definite.
 My Welsummer hen (Dona) is an escape artist… and a good flyer (bad combo).
 My Welsummer rooster (Henry) had very strong flock-keeping instincts while still remaining docile towards people.